jkulak/git-ninja/README.md

 Adds files from your working tree to the staging area (in other words, makes a snapshot of selected files/changes in your working tree to be used with the next commit).

 * `git add .` - add all files from the current directory in the working tree to the staging area (stage all files from the working tree).
-Using `git add *` for that purpose skips files that names being with a dot (and usually you don't want to skip those, and if you do - put them in the `.gitignore` file).
+Using `git add *` for that purpose skips files that names begin with a dot (and usually you don't want to skip those, and if you do - put them in the `.gitignore` file).
 * `git add -p` (`--patch`) - review every change made in files, and if needed stage only parts of the file.
 Apart from making sure your changes are what you actually want to commit, it also lets you see if,  by accident, you are not staging any `console.log()` or `var_dump()` statements (if you don't have hooks set up to do it for you).

-There are other parameters to tweak the behaviour of `add` command, like `-u` (`--update`) to only add files that area already tracked.
+There are other parameters to tweak the behaviour of `add` command, like `-u` (`--update`) to only add files that are already tracked.
 To learn more, try `man git-add`.

 [🔝 go to table of content](#toc)